johnsonli010801/cse15l-lab-reports/lab-report-1-week-2.md

 This image could show the file after I finished scp the file into the remote server.
 Literally, scp stands for secure copy protocol which will make the file send to the server safely.After sending the file into the remote server, I can begin using the `javac` and `java` command to run it in the server.
 >
-#Setting an SSH key
+#Setting an SSH key[windowUser](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)
 In this step, what I typically have done is to use the given command to start setting up the SSH key.
 But for window user, it has more stuffs that I need to do after finishing the simple setting procedures.
 But those extra procedures did not work for my computer.
+For window user, I have tried to use the search bar on the left hand corner near the start menu to search for service.
+Then I change the disable of Open SSH authentication to manual.
 ![image](unnamed.png)
+>
-I have gotten an error for accomplishing the last procedure of setting up the SSH key.
+Even after that, I have still gotten an error for accomplishing the last procedure of setting up the SSH key.
 ![image](Capture.JPG)
 [lab Report 1](lab-report-1-weel-2.html)
 [lab Report 1](https://johnsonli010801.github.io/cse15l-lab-reports/lab-report-1-week-2.html)